Colleges go back to drawing board to fight virus amid omicron fears - NewsBreak

 Other colleges that have extended mask requirements into next year include Wake Forest University, West Virginia University and Penn State.

 Some other schools are already postponing the return to campus next month to avoid outbreaks.
-Southern New Hampshire University and DePaul University in Chicago recently said students will take classes remotely for two weeks before returning to campus after the holidays.One year of vaccines: Many lives saved, many needlessly lost
+Southern New Hampshire University and DePaul University in Chicago recently said students will take classes remotely for two weeks before returning to campus after the holidays.ODH reporting error causes a nearly 9-month backlog

 In a letter to students, DePaul’s president, A. Gabriel Esteban, said the school will “cautiously start winter quarter so we can sustain a robust college experience the remainder of the academic year.”